 IPL treatment in London

-Intense pulsed light also known as IPL photorejuvenation is a light-based treatment used to address a wide variety of skin conditions including hyperpigmentation, facial redness, active acne and photoageing.
+Intense pulsed light also known as IPL photorejuvenation is a light-based treatment used to address a wide variety of skin conditions including hyperpigmentation, age spots, facial redness, rosacea, active acne and photoageing.
 IPL emits a broad-spectrum pulse of light of a number of different wavelengths which is specific to the skin condition being targeted.
 The energy emitted by the pulses of light causes the skin lesion to be destroyed via a process known as photothermolysis.
 The surrounding skin is preserved during treatment.
 IPL treatment is a very safe and effective treatment with minimal discomfort and very little if any downtime.

 At Centre for Surgery in London, all our practitioners only work with top of the line gold standard equipment for optimal treatment outcomes.
 There are a large number of different brands of laser available and many make often unfounded claims of treatment efficacy.
 There are only a few companies that are known for making well-made lasers.
 In many cases a past company many be known for making one particular type of laser.
 Many cheaply made IPL and laser devices come from China and are commonly found in many UK medispas.
 These devices are often underpowered and lack the ability to effectively treat common skin conditions.
 Their problems lies in their haphazard delivery of laser energy so that each pulse delivered to the skin is variable in power so that some areas are under treated and some areas receive too much energy potentially resulting in skin burns.
 At Centre for Surgery we have the full range of FDA approved laser and IPL devices to treat every skin concern safely, quickly and with best results.